julia-dyck/BWSPsignal/README.md

 ```

 ## Reproduction of simulation study
-To reproduce the simulation study presented in [Dyck & Sauzet (2024)](https://arxiv.org/abs/2412.05463) you can either
-- fork the repository or
+To reproduce the simulation study presented in [Dyck & Sauzet (2024)](https://arxiv.org/abs/2412.05463) fork the repository and follow the instructions in "BWSPsignal/simulationstudy/README".
-- install the R package from Github, download the folder "simulationstudy" from the repository

-and follow the instructions in "BWSPsignal/simulationstudy/README".
+## Tuning of the PgWSP test for your purpose
+To tune the PgWSP test for your application you can use the folder in "BWSPsignal/simulationstudy/" as a template, and adjust sample scenarios, and test alternatives accordingly.